bobril/bbcore/README.md

 # Environmental variables

+## Forcing Polling watcher

+Watcher inside Docker cannot use OS notification of filesystem changes.
+So by default BB inside docker uses polling implementation with 250ms check frequency.
+You modify this time in milliseconds by `BBWATCHER` variable, also without Docker it forces polling watcher:

+    set BBWATCHER=1000

 ## Disable yarn creating links

 Docker on Windows filesystem has limitation in creating links.
 To workaround this issue create environment variable `BBCoreNoLinks` with not empty value so bbcore will add `--no-bin-links` parameter to yarn command line.

+## Recognize when running in Docker

+It uses same variable like all other dotnet containers `DOTNET_RUNNING_IN_CONTAINER`.